Stage 1 Fire Restrictions are in effect for Gilpin County and the Arapaho and Roosevelt National Forests. Learn more.

 • Draw all curtains or shades at night to prevent viewing from street.

-• Never leave a house key in an obvious place such as a mailbox, under plants or a door mate.
+• Never leave a house key in an obvious place such as a mailbox, under plants or a door mat.

-• When traveling, keep you home looking live-in by having grass cut, mail and newspapers picked up and lights turned off and on.
+• When traveling, keep your home looking live-in by having grass cut, mail and newspapers picked up and lights turned off and on.

-• Keep a current inventory of all your valuable.
-Include photos or video, descriptions and serial numbers of all electron equipment.
+• Keep a current inventory of all your valuables.
+Include photos or video, descriptions and serial numbers of all electronic equipment.

 Identity Theft